usnistgov/artiq_scan_framework/README.md

 For getting started, only the ```current_scan``` applet above is needed.
 Additional features of the scan framework require additional applets [listed below](##-applets) in the Applets section.
-To use those features you will also need to create the additional applets to the dashboard.
+To use those features you will also need to create those additional applets to the dashboard.

 ### Examples
 The best way to start using the scan framework is by looking through a few of the example scans below and running them